nahummc/react-dev-site/README.md

-# below is the auto generated readme thatI might need or want
+# below is the auto generated readme that I might need or want
 # -----------------------------------------------------

 # Getting Started with Create React App